 What’s there to do in London when you’ve been to every single art gallery and museum?
 Well, there’s almost always something new to see upon return trips, thanks to the huge variety in special exhibitions and shows.
 But what if you’re after something new?
 What if you’re after something completely different?
-Opening on January 25, London art venue, Lightroom, has the answer in the form of their artist-led shows that combine visual spectacle with high-tech audio.

 David Hockney: Bigger & Closer (not smaller & further away)

 It’s very much a personal, Hockney-guided journey, with the artist’s voice soundtracking the experience as he invites visitors to see the world through his eyes.
-Iconic paintings from Hockney’s career will be featured, alongside rarely seen works and all-new pieces, over the course of a 45-minute show covering six chapters of his career.
+Iconic paintings from Hockney’s career are featured, alongside rarely seen works and all-new pieces, over the course of a 45-minute show covering six chapters of his career.
 David Hockney takes the audience through his process as he experiments with different mediums and formats.

 As Hockney says in the show: